 The impact of the COVID-19 pandemic on output in Murrindindi Shire has been calculated for the March and June 2020 quarters.
-The impact has been calculated based on the following methodology:

-- Percentage of output reduction recorded by survey respondents, applied as an average across each sector; - Percentage of output reduction across industry sectors from REMPLAN's COVID-19 Impact module for Murrindindi Shire.
+The impact has been calculated based on the percentage of output reduction recorded by survey respondents, applied as an average across each sector, as well as the percentage of output reduction across industry sectors from REMPLAN's COVID-19 Impact module for Murrindindi Shire.